 - Women get over their ex’s faster than men.
 Therefore, all women get over their ex’s faster than men.

-- Handling post-breakup emotions is easier for women than it is for men.
-Therefore, all women have it easier when handling post-breakup emotions.
+- Handling breakup pain is easier for women than it is for men.
+Therefore, all women have it easier when handling breakup pain.

-Tristan just got cheated on and then dumped by his girlfriend.
-It’s a horrible fate, but it gets worse.
-Most of Tristan’s guy-friends also got cheated on by their partners, so they developed a global belief that all women are cheating bitches.
-They all succumbed to the fallacy of composition mentioned earlier.
+For instance, Tristan just got cheated on and then dumped by his girlfriend.
+Most of Tristan’s guy-friends also got cheated on by their partners, so they developed a global belief that all women are cheaters — they all succumbed to the Fallacy Of Composition I mentioned earlier.

 Naturally, Tristan talked to his friends about his betrayal one day, compared his partner with theirs, and in the end, adopted the same belief they had — all women cheat.

 And since his mindset was, “If all my betrayed friends say women are cheaters, then it must be true,” the tendency to genuinely believe that seemed reasonable.
-So he jumped on the same bandwagon his friends were on; the bandwagon fallacy (no pun intended).
+So he jumped on the same bandwagon his friends were on; the Bandwagon Fallacy (pun intended).

-The fallacy goes like this: If something is natural, it must be good.
+The Appeal To Nature Fallacy goes like this: if something is natural, it must be good.
 But, if something is unnatural, it must be wrong/bad.
-Let’s look at some examples:

 - Women are naturally better caregivers.
 Therefore, it’s good if they look after children.